 Representation is important.
 TV programmes are a reflection of society, and therefore should include a diverse range of people in their primary cast of characters.
 While our research shows that representation has improved in the top-rated ‘modern’ sitcoms, networks must continue to make significant contributions to ensuring representation of female, POC and LGBTQ+ people on our screens.

-Ready to watch a new sitcom?
+Ready to watch a new show?
 Make sure to compare the best TV and broadband deals first to ensure you are ready for your next series binge.

 To find the best English-language sitcoms of the last 50 years we used IMDb’s Comedy Sitcom list sorted by descending user rating.